 First things first, what the heck are these hashtags the kids are all talking about??
-You might recognize this schizophrenic character as a “number sign,” a “pound sign,” or if you are in the UK, you might call it a “hash.”
+If you’ve been living under a rock for the past decade, you might recognize this schizophrenic character as a “number sign,” a “pound sign,” or if you are in the UK, you might call it a “hash.”
 Since 2007 you can also add “hashtag” to its list of identities.
 Resist all you want, the hashtag is here to stay.

-Did you know?
-A hashtag can be made up of letters, numbers, and/or emoji. ???
-(But no spaces or dashes!)
+A hashtag can be made up of letters, numbers, AND emoji! 😎🙌🕺 (But no spaces or dashes.)

 Instagram hashtags categorize content.
 Click on a hashtag and you’ll be able to browse posts that have been tagged with it.
 This helps Instagram users discover content they are interested in, and accounts to follow.
 The right hashtag (or combination of hashtags) will expose your brand to large and targeted audiences.
 By making yourself more discoverable on Instagram, you have a better chance of attracting new followers, getting more likes, and increasing engagement.
 Users can even follow hashtags just like they follow a friend’s account.
 This gives you a huge opportunity to show up in the feeds of prospective clients who are definitely interested in your product!

 Throughout this article, I’ll use our buddies at Commoners Brewing Company as guinea pigs.
 Whether you are a brewery or not, these tips apply to just about any business trying to increase followers, likes, and engagement using hashtags.
 And if you are in the Charlotte area, I highly recommend you pop up to Concord, NC for a little “market research” at Commoners! 🍺